New 'Jungle Bubbles' invite travelers to sleep next to elephants in Thailand's Golden Triangle

 Anantara

-The idea for the jungle bubbles came from General Manager Gaudéric Harang, who has been with the resort for about a year and a half.
-He says they were born of a desire to push the boundaries and offer a truly unique guest experience.
+The idea for the "Jungle Bubbles" came from General Manager Gaudéric Harang, who has been with the resort for about a year and a half.
+He says they were born of a desire to push the boundaries and offer a unique guest experience in line with modern luxury expectations.

 In addition to safety concerns -- "making sure our bubbles would be elephant proof" -- he says they had to meet very high standards.